 One of the best ways to become more self-aware of your blocks is to engage in a regular practice of self-reflection - specifically reflecting on how your thoughts, actions, feelings and attitudes are helping or not helping any given situation.
 When we reflect on our actions, thoughts and feelings over time in response to any given situation or problem, we gain experience in our own awareness.
 Often, it is the simple questions that lead us to the biggest revelations that help us move forward.
 For example, if you are frustrated with a process or relationship not working in your life, rather than asking yourself, “why isn’t this process/relationship working?” - which can be too vague a question in this context and can take attention away from the self -, try asking “is there something I’m doing that’s hindering this process?”.
 This is in no way to encourage self-blame or self-pity, but rather to encourage self-honesty and self-responsibility.

 If your struggles with resistance or self-sabotage come from your rejection or denial of being gifted or twice-/multi-exceptional, it is worth taking the time to open yourself up to learning about and being honest with yourself about your unique brain and what it needs.
 Continuing to reject your giftedness and/or other exceptionalities can harm you, your relationships and your self-expression in ways that only ingrain your resistance and self-sabotage patterns more.
-You may explore having a qualitative giftedness assessment with my partner Silver Huang or InterGifted's founder Jennifer Harvey Sallin (learn more about that here).
-Or you may benefit from reading our many articles here on the blog or our community ebooks, which detail what giftedness is and what it looks and feels like to live with a gifted brain.
+You may want to explore having a qualitative giftedness assessment and exploring our blog & community ebooks, which detail what giftedness is and what it looks and feels like to live with a gifted brain.

 ABOUT MAX SAWYERS